 - Sun exposure in childhood causes an increase in the number of moles.

 - Most moles appear by age 20 or 30.

 - Moles may be mistaken for freckles and other skin growths.

-- Irregular moles may develop into skin cancer called melanoma.
+- Irregular moles may develop into a skin cancer called melanoma.

 - Skin cancer may at times masquerade or hide as a regular mole.